 Xbox One Headset Not Picking Up Other Voices

-- If you’ve tried all of the above mic solutions but you specifically can’t hear other people, it’s time to check on the Xbox One chat mixer (not the one on your headset).
+- If you’ve tried all of the above mic solutions but can’t hear other people, it’s time to check on the Xbox One chat mixer (not the one on your headset).
 Head to the Xbox One settings, which you can find in the left sidebar menu.
 Here, go to Display & Sound, and then to Volume.
 Here you will see several options, including a slider for Chat Mixer.
-Make sure that slider is in the middle so that other chat sounds are not muted.
+Make sure that the slider is in the middle so that other chat sounds are not muted.

 - You can often find options to control these mixers on your headset as well, which acts as a bit of a shortcut but can also mess up settings if you aren’t paying attention.

 There’s No Sound Through the Xbox One Headset